Contact homology and virtual fundamental cycles: Moduli spaces of pseudo-holomorphic curves

 near each $p_e$.
 We equip $C$ with a Riemannian metric which equals $ds^2+dt^2$ near $p_e$, and we equip $TC$ with a $j$-linear connection for which $\partial_s$ is parallel near $p_e$.
-As before, different choices of this data will result in uniformly commensurable norms and estimates, so the particular choice is not important. \end{definition}
+Different choices of this data will result in uniformly commensurable norms and estimates, so the particular choice is not important. \end{convention}

+\begin{convention}[Choices of metric and connection on targets] For the purposes of defining function spaces, stating estimates, expressing linearized operators, etc.\ involving symplectizations $\hat Y$, we use any choice of $\RR$-invariant Riemannian metric on $\hat Y$ and any choice of connection on $T\hat Y$ which is $\hat J$-linear (meaning $\hat J\nabla_XY=\nabla_X\hat JY$, i.e.\ $\nabla\hat J=0$) and which is pulled back from a connection on $T\hat Y|_{\{0\}\times Y}=TY\oplus\RR$.
+On symplectic cobordisms, use metrics and connections which are of this form in the positive/negative ends.
+Different choices of metric and connection will always result in uniformly commensurable norms, so the particular choice is not important. \end{convention}

+\begin{convention}[Regularity classes of functions on nodal curves] A function on a nodal curve $C$ of a certain regularity class ($C^\infty$, $W^{k,2}$, etc.)\ simply means a function on its normalization $\tilde C$ (see Definition \ref{normalizationdef}) of the given regularity class which agrees across each pair of points identified under $\tilde C\to C$ to form the nodes of $C$.
+We will only speak of functions on nodal $C$ in regularity classes which embed into $C^0$, so that the above makes sense.
+Recall, in particular, that $W^{k,2}\subseteq C^0$ when $k\geq 2$ \cite[Lemma 5.17]{adamssobolev}. \end{convention}

+We refer to Adams \cite{adamssobolev} for basic properties and definitions of Sobolev spaces, including here only a brief discussion.
+Recall that for integers $k\geq 0$, a function is said to be of class $W^{k,2}$ iff all its derivatives (in the sense of distributions) of order $\leq k$ are in $L^2$, and the $W^{k,2}$-norm of such a function is defined as the sum of the $L^2$-norms of these derivatives.
+A mollification argument \cite[Theorem 3.16]{adamssobolev} of Meyers--Serrin shows that any compactly supported $W^{k,2}$ function can be approximated in the $W^{k,2}$-topology by a sequence of smooth functions supported in a neighborhood of the original support.

+It is well-known that it is frequently useful to introduce ``weights'' into the definition of Sobolev spaces of functions on certain classes of non-compact manifolds.
+We now recall the weighted Sobolev spaces relevant to our setting of pseudo-holomorphic curves with cylindrical ends.

+\begin{remark} We frame our discussion for general $k$ and $\delta$ so as to be precise as possible regarding the constraints on $k$ and $\delta$ required for each step.
+Nevertheless, it may help orient the reader to remark that, for our intended purpose, it is sufficient to fix some sufficiently large value of $k$ ($k\geq 4$ is sufficient) and to restrict our attention to $\delta>0$ satisfying $\delta<1$ and $\delta<\delta_\gamma$ for all Reeb orbits $\gamma$ under consideration. \end{remark}